PiggiesGoSqueal/json_file_simplifier/README.md

 ### Program allows storing & converting any number of JSON files at once!
 Just store them all in the "InputFiles" directory.

+## Planned Features:
+- Make it run faster / more efficiently
+- Allow it to recursively find input files within the "InputFiles" directory.
+And recursively write output files in the "OutputFiles" directory.
+That way, I could just add the "1.13" and "1.14" folders (with all MC recipe files in them) into "InputFiles" and have it do all of them in one run of the program.
+Would save time.

 ## Example Input File (.json):
 	{
 	  "type": "minecraft:crafting_shaped",